-- Connect the AC adapter to the computer. - NOTE: The computer must be connected to external power for Battery Check to work properly. - To access battery information, from the Start screen, select the HP Support Assistant app on the Start screen, and then select Battery and performance.
+- 1. Connect the AC adapter to the computer. - NOTE: The computer must be connected to external power for Battery Check to work properly. - 2.
+To access battery information, select the HP Support Assistant app from the Start screen, and then select Battery and performance.